VisionExpo/Stock_price_prediction/README.md

 # Stock Price Prediction Using LSTM

 This project implements a stock price prediction model using Long Short-Term Memory (LSTM) neural networks.
 The model is designed to predict future stock prices based on historical data.
+It includes both a command-line interface and a web application built with Streamlit for easy interaction.

 ## Project Structure